Here are some of our recent studio art and graphic design graduates, from the Class of 2000 to the present day.

 Jude Anogwih (MFA 2020) presented his MFA thesis, The Wall is a Given, at The University of Alabama Gallery in Tuscaloosa in May 2020, and online here.
 Anogwih’s work has been shown internationally and nationally in many exhibitions including Videonale (Lagos, Nigeria); Biennale Jogja XII (Yogyakarta, Indonesia); “Shifting Africa,”Mediation Biennale (Poznan, Poland); Urban Cadence: Street Scenes from Lagos to Johannesburg, Gund Gallery (Kenyon College, Gambier, Ohio); Analogue Eye-Video Art Africa, National Arts Festival (Grahamstown, South Africa); Jardim Canadá Centro de Arte (Belo Horizonte, Minas Gerais, Brazil); 5th International Festival of Video Art, FIVAC 2013 (Camagüey, Cuba); Imagined Communities, Golden Thread Gallery (Northern Ireland).
 He was selected as a Goethe-Institut Moving Africa Participant at Salon Urbain de Douala and he won a Goethe-Institut Fellowship to dOCUMENTA (13) in Kassel, Germany, among other awards.
 He is a founding member and co-coordinator of Video Art Network Lagos.
 Anogwih’s website is here.

-Phoebe Burns (BFA 2020) is interning at Lowe Mill Arts & Entertainment in Huntsville, Ala.
-Her work is in 80/20: Alabama Women’s Caucus for Art at Lowe Mill.
-Burns was a double major in computer science and studio art and her BFA concentrations were in digital media and photography.
-She presented her thesis work in an exhibition, Structure and Surface, in the Sella-Granata Art Gallery in April 2020.
+Phoebe Burns (BFA 2020, studio art: photography) has a studio at Lowe Mill Arts & Entertainment in Huntsville, Ala.
+Her work has been included in Separate/Together at the Southeast Museum of Photography, and shown at the Gadsden (AL) Museum of Art, the 44th Montgomery Art Guild Museum Exhibition, Creatures, Beasts and Myths at the online Vacant Museum, and in 80/20: Alabama Women’s Caucus for Art, in Huntsville.
+Her work at Lowe Mill was mentioned by JUXTAPOZ magazine.
+At UA, Burns was a double major in computer science and studio art and her BFA concentrations were in photography and digital media.
+She presented her thesis work in the exhibition, Structure and Surface, in the Sella-Granata Art Gallery.
 Burns’ photography can be found on her website, Instagram and Facebook pages.

 Nasrin Iravani (MFA 2020) was awarded an assistantship in the doctoral program in Fabricative Cultures: Material and Technology in the College of Art & Design at Louisiana State University.
 Iravani presented her MFA thesis exhibition, Magnanimous Moment of Departure, in April 2020, at the Sarah Moody Gallery of Art, and online here.
 Iravani also received the MA in Handicrafts (ceramics) from Tehran University of Art.
 Iravani has participated in ceramics exhibitions internationally, in Milan, Italy; Madrid, Spain and Tehran, Iran, and in the United States.
 Recent exhibitions include The Millennial Show Juried Exhibition, Dayton (Ohio); Clay: A Southern Consensus, New Orleans; 33rd Annual Alabama Clay Conference; The Ritual Table (Corning, New York); and Vitreous, New Orleans.
 She was accepted to an artist residency at Baltimore Clayworks for the summer of 2020.
 Read more about Iravani here.

-Dana Tokarzewski (BFA 2019, digital media) recently accepted her first design job in the packaging and collateral department at FOCO, a sports memorabilia and marketing company based in New Jersey.
+Dana Tokarzewski (BFA 2019, studio art: digital media) recently accepted her first design job in the packaging and collateral department at FOCO, a sports memorabilia and marketing company based in New Jersey.
 Tokarzewski said that because of the graphic design classes she took at UA, “I feel extremely prepared for my career in design and for that I am so grateful.”
 While at UA, she held a BFA senior exhibition at the Sella-Granata Art Gallery in 2019, received the Carol B. Merkle Endowed Scholarship and participated in the 2017 Annual BFA Juried Exhibition at Harrison Galleries.

 Francesca Baldarelli (MFA 2018, printmaking) is a full-time Teaching Artist in printmaking and 2D design for grades 9-12 at the Hope Center for Arts and Technology, Inc., in Sharon, Penn.
 Read more about her work at HopeCAT.